Does Your Strategy Contain the Attributes of an Effective Mission Statement?

 Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing organizations.
 A clear and compelling mission is a fundamental component of that clarity.
 Before you expend time and energy on putting together a mission statement:

-To learn more about creating a clear and compelling strategy for success, download 7 Ways to Stress Test Your Strategy
+To learn more about how to create a clear and compelling strategy for success, download 7 Ways to Stress Test Your Current Strategy